TexasInstruments/ti-pmic-lld/devices/TPS65386x-Q1/README.md

 ##### PMIC Handle User Functions: Communications I/O Read/Write

-When constructing `Pmic_CoreCfg_t`, two functions need to be provided in order for the PMIC to know how to read and write over the desired communications channel (I2C or SPI, typically).
+When constructing `Pmic_HandleCfg_t`, two functions need to be provided in order for the PMIC to know how to read and write over the desired communications channel (I2C or SPI, typically).
 The specific implementation of these functions is platform dependent, the chosen processor likely has an SDK which provides functions that match relatively closely.

-Within the `Pmic_CoreCfg_t` structure, these two functions are:
+Within the `Pmic_HandleCfg_t` structure, these two functions are:

 ```c
 {